-Now to spare you the trouble of doing dissertation-level research on your low porosity hair, this entire post is going to cover low porosity hair products to use, what it means to have low porosity hair, how to test your hair, and methods to grow your hair.
+Now to spare you the trouble of doing dissertation-level research on your low porosity hair, this entire post is going to cover products for low porosity hair, what it means to have low porosity hair, how to test your hair, and methods to grow your hair.

 Since low porosity hair types are prone to product build-up from lack of absorption, it is important that you do not forget about shampooing your hair.

 If you’re looking at this and going ‘Well, I co-wash my hair, then stop.
 Right now.
 Stop.

 Co-washing is not an effective replacement for shampooing your hair because it doesn’t eliminate all the grime and product deposits on your strands.
 Chances are your hair is screaming for some fresh air amidst the dirt and nastiness.